siggb/MarvelUniverse/README.md

 ## License

-SFProgressCircle is available under the MIT license.
+MarvelUniverse is available under the MIT license.
 See the LICENSE file for more info.